Hosting and bandwidth provided by MacAce.net.

 All iMac Models | All 2011 Models | Dynamically Compare This Mac to Others

-Apple iMac Intel AluminumThe iMac "Core i7" 3.4 27-Inch Aluminum (Mid-2011) technically is a "configure-to-order" configuration of the iMac "Core i5" 3.1 27-Inch Aluminum (Mid-2011), but also is documented as a separate model for reader convenience.
+Apple iMac Intel AluminumThe iMac "Core i7" 3.4 27-Inch Aluminum (Mid-2011) originally was offered as a "configure-to-order" configuration of the iMac "Core i5" 3.1 27-Inch Aluminum (Mid-2011), but it later was offered a standard configuration, as well.
 Other than processor (and the corresponding level 3 cache), these two models are identical.

 The iMac "Core i7" 3.4 27-Inch Aluminum (Mid-2011) is powered by a Quad Core 3.4 GHz Intel "Core i7" I7-2600 (Sandy Bridge) processor with a dedicated 256k level 2 cache for each core and an 8 MB shared level 3 cache.
 In lieu of a system bus, it has a "Direct Media Interface" (DMI) that "connects between the processor and chipset" at 5 GT/s.